‘The Whale’s’ problems are much bigger than casting, and critics worry about who will pay the price

 She said she constantly smiled, laughed off, and swallowed these microaggressions.
 But they wore away her self-esteem as she gradually internalized the mistreatment and became constantly guarded against it.
 It made it hard for her to date or even walk out in public.

 People will often scowl, giggle, or slam doors in the faces of overweight people, McCombs said.
-Even when people compliment overweight dividuals, it’s often in a backhanded way, telling them how they look good in spite of their size.
+Even when people compliment overweight individuals, it’s often in a backhanded way, telling them how they look good in spite of their size.

 Related: Guy Branum on velvet rage, fatphobia, and how ‘Bros’ breaks away from Hollywood’s fat-shaming tropes

 Most people wrongly assume that all overweight people must desperately want to be thinner — creating the myth of the “good fatty” (as McCombs calls it), an overweight person who is always working at getting slimmer.
-This thinking compels some folks to shame fat people for not exercising or calorie-counting more often.
+This thinking compels some folks to shame fat people for not exercising or calorie-counting.
 But biological factors and financial privileges factor into people’s body sizes, McCombs says, and what works for some may not work or be attainable for others.

 The effects of this fatphobia don’t just take a toll on larger people’s self-esteem — it can actively kill them.

 Numerous studies have shown that doctors disproportionately “dismiss, demean, and misdiagnose fat people,” Rife notes, often blaming any number of medical issues on their weight rather than as a standalone issue.
-Other studies have shown that people with bigger bodies are often hired and paid less, and made to work longer hours.
+Other studies have shown that people with bigger bodies are often hired less often, paid lower wages, and made to work longer hours.

 During the height of the COVID pandemic, numerous hospitals listed obesity as one of several reasons for denying sick patients care.
-Simultaneously, overweight people had trouble finding face masks that would fit them and help them from getting sick in the first place.
+Simultaneously, overweight people had trouble finding face masks that would fit and stop them from getting sick in the first place.

-Similarly, fashion companies will often charge more for large sizes or leave it to lower-end brand names to make unappealing but unaffordable styles that are hardly flattering to large people.
+Similarly, fashion companies will often charge more for large sizes or leave it to lower-end brand names to make unappealing but unaffordable styles that are hardly flattering to large people’s bodies.

 How to be a better ally to overweight people